Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  for other tracks ingested, and the metadata is part of the [=CMAF Presentation=].

- By embedding the DashEventMessageBox structure in timed metadata samples some of the benefits of its usages in DASH and CMAF are kept.
+ By embedding the DashEventMessageBox structure in timed metadata samples, some of the benefits of its usages in DASH and CMAF are kept.
 In addition it enables signalling of gaps, overlapping events and multiple events starting at the same time in a single timed metadata track for this scheme.
 In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.
 The support for this DashEventMessageBox embedded timed metadata track instantiation is described.

- Table 4 illustrates some example URN schemes to be carried in timed metadata tracks.
- Table 5 illustrates examples of metadata embedded in a DASHEventMessageBox.

- An example of adding an id3 tag in a DashEventMessageBox can be found in [=aomid3=]
+ An example of adding an id3 tag in a DashEventMessageBox can be found in [=aomid3=].

 Table 4: Example URN schemes for timed metadata tracks
 <table class="def">